 Is there always a unique way of producing a total, or can different combinations produce the same total?

-Imagine you are allowed just three different weights this time ($E$, $F$ and $G$), and at least one must be a negative weight, but you are allowed to have up to three of each
+If you are allowed just three different weights this time ($E$, $F$ and $G$), and at least one must be a negative weight, and you are now allowed to have up to three of each,

 $E = 1$